kans/js-inline-callbacks/README.md

-This librayr provides the ability to inline async javascript callbacks using ECMA6 generators.
+This library provides the ability to inline async javascript callbacks using ECMA6 generators.

 A flock of seagulls:
 ```javascript